nasa/cFS/README.md

 ----------------------------------------------------

 1. Set the OSAL_SRC environment variable to point to the OSAL source code.
-    Running setvars.sh will set the variable for you ($ . ./setvars.sh)
+     - Running setvars.sh will set the variable for you ($ . ./setvars.sh)
 2. Edit the build/osal-config.mak file and set the following options:
-    BSP - Set this to the board you are running on.
-For a PC running linux, just use *pc-linux* OS - Set this to the OS you are running.
+     - BSP - Set this to the board you are running on.
+For a PC running linux, just use *pc-linux*
+     - OS - Set this to the OS you are running.
 For a PC running linux, use *posix*.

-Example of a PC running linux:
+Buiding on a PC running linux:

     export OSAL_SRC = /home/acudmore/osal/src